matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 ============================

-The position of the viewport "camera" in a 3D plot is defined by three angles: elevation, azimuth, and roll.
+The position of the viewport "camera" in a 3D plot is defined by three angles:
+*elevation*, *azimuth*, and *roll*.
 From the resulting position, it always points towards the center of the plot box volume.
-The angle direction convention is shared with
+The angle direction is a common convention, and is shared with
 `PyVista <https://docs.pyvista.org/api/core/camera.html>`_ and
 `MATLAB <https://www.mathworks.com/help/matlab/ref/view.html>`_
 (though MATLAB lacks a roll angle).
 Note that a positive roll angle rotates the